mrsargent/EA_FinalProject/README.md

 #### Step 4 - Claim NFT
 Once a user as accrued 10 or more LTs they can claim a "Gold Star" NFT.
 This is done through a minting policy that will check to make sure on only 1 NFT will be minted with the correct asset name.
-The policy also checks that it is using a valid utxo that can only be used once and that they do indeed have 10 or more LTs (see claimnft.ak in project).  **No signature is required as anyone with atleast 10 LT can mint a NFT.**
+The policy also checks that it is using a valid utxo that can only be used once and that they do indeed have 10 or more LTs (see claimnft.ak in project).  **No signature is required as anyone with at least 10 LT can mint a NFT.**

 ![image showing diagram](/img//step4/diagram.jpg)